StaPH-B/docker-builds/README.md

 We have also created a user guide that outlines methods and best practices for using and developing docker containers.
 [Docker User Guide](https://staph-b.github.io/docker-builds/)

+### What about Singularity?
+For many people Docker is not an option, but Singularity is.
+Most Docker containers are compatible with Singularity and can easily be converted to Singularity format.
+Please see the User Guide linked above to for instructions on how to download docker images from dockerhub and how to run them using Singularity.
+We've worked hard to ensure that our containers are compatibile with Singularity, but if you find one that isn't, please leave an issue and let us know!

 ## [Available Docker images](https://hub.docker.com/r/staphb/)
 [![Build Status](https://travis-ci.com/StaPH-B/docker-builds.svg?branch=master)](https://travis-ci.com/StaPH-B/docker-builds) (Build only reflects those containers that have been added to the TravisCI tests)